Skip to main contentSkip to footer

 The programme will increase awareness of what it takes to study medicine and healthcare subjects, through fun, inspiring and interactive teaching focused on medicine, health and science.

 BrightMed works with students from Year 9 to Year 13.
-As a ‘BrightMedder’, young people will take part in regular Saturday sessions that involve knowledge sessions, activity days, lectures and seminars.
-There is also an opportunity to experience life as a student with a stay at the University of Sussex campus during a four-day residential summer school at the end of Year 12.
+As a ‘BrightMedder’, young people will take part in regular Saturday sessions that involve knowledge sessions, activities, lectures and seminars.
+There is also an opportunity to experience life as a medical student with a Summer School at the end of Year 12.

 An overview of the sessions that may take place between Year 9-12.
 Email outreach@bsms.ac.uk for more information